akash-network/docs/guides/multi-tier-app.md

 We can see that `goosebin` is globally exposed and open to the public, while `redis` is internal to the deployment and is only shared with `goosebin`.

 Within the `goosebin` entry, we set some environmental variables - these are declared internally within the `goosebin` image.
 Note that each application can choose whatever environment variables it wants to use on its own for configuration.
 The variable that ties our services together is `REDIS_HOST`.
 This is what `goosebin` looks at to determine which host to connect to for `redis`.
 In this case we set `REDIS_HOST=redis` because we chose to name the service `redis` - had we named the service `database`, we would have set `REDIS_HOST=database`.

-The `expose` section is similar to other http examples - internally, the container for this example is listing on port 8000, but we're going to expose port 80 globally so it returns a URI that can be visited in a web browser.
+The `expose` section is similar to other http examples - internally, the container for this example is listing on port 8000.
+The deployment will only be assigned a unique URI that can be visited in a web browser when `expose` has `global: true` and the port is set to 80.

 ### Profiles